 This scholarship was created in 1994 in remembrance of Reid F. Lessig, instructor, drill designer, and band front coordinator of the KU Band program from 1972-1982.
 Reid also founded the Graduate Organization of Bands, which has continued to support the band programs at Kutztown University for decades.

-The scholarship is awarded to students who exhibit technical ability and leadership skills through involvement in the KU band programs.
-This one time scholarship is awarded to students who qualify in accordance with the guidelines set forth by the KU Graduate Organization of Bands.
+The scholarship is awarded to students who exhibit the technical ability and leadership skills through involvement in the KU band programs.
+This one-time scholarship is awarded to students who qualify in accordance with the guidelines set forth by the KU Graduate Organization of Bands.